zw963/btsync_no_pain/README.md

 3. do the same things with master deivce (e.g. download, start)

 ## Support
+Should worked with Linux/BSD/OSX/Andorid.

+Andorid need install busybox (can offer wget command)

-should worked with any Unix system with netcat is installed. currently not test with BSD like system, maybe exist bug.
+currently not test with BSD like system, maybe exist bug.

 ## Limitations